tommyli123/vaccineappointmentfinder/README.md

 * update your credential and the chromeDriver path in config.json
   * **sutter section** : provide your credential if you plan to use sutter vaccine registration
   * **Washington section**: update your zip code, and the distance (25, 50, 100)
+  * **sms and gmail section**: currently only applied to Washington.
+    * For gmail app password, you can create one in google account.
+    * example of sms number: 1234567890@txt.att.net
 ```json
 {
     "sutter": {